-oriented.
+During each run, we obtained measurements from two well-oriented accelerometers, ACL-1 and ACL-2, as well as a disoriented accelerometer, ACL-3, that was virtually reoriented.
 Our goal is to evaluate the bump detectors, both across the different accelerometers and across the two drives.
 The results are shown in Table 5.
 Note that, even though we show results for z-sus at both low and high speeds for completeness, we wish to reiterate that z-sus is targeted as a detector only for low speeds.

 We make several observations.
-First, while we have tuned both the detectors so that the false positive rate is kept low (<10%), the false negative rate for both the detectors is still quite high (20-30%).
+First, while we have tuned both the detectors so that the false positive rate is kept low (< 10%), the false negative rate for both the detectors is still quite high (20-30%).
 This can be explained partly by the difficulty of establishing the ground truth, as noted above.
-Second, the false positive/negative rates show some variation across all three accelerometers (two well-oriented and one virtually reoriented) for both z-peak and z-sus, but the range of variation is limited for most of the cases.
+Second, the false positive/negative rates show some variation across all three accelerometers (two well-oriented and one virtually reoriented) for both z-peak and z-sus but the range of variation is limited for most of the cases.
 For example, false negative (positive) rates varies between 20-30% (5-15%) for the bumpy road trace.
 This shows that the virtual reorientation preserves the essential characteristics of the accelerometer signal.
-Third, consider the case when speed is less than 25 kmph, where the optimal threshold for z-peak is 1.45g.
-Here z-sus outperforms z-peak, with lower false positive rates for attaining similar or better false negative rates.
+Third, consider the case when speed is less than 25 kmph, where z-peak performs best with an optimal threshold of 1.45g.
+We note that z-sus outperforms z-peak, with lower false positive rates for attaining similar or better false negative rates.
 Finally, we note that if z-peak is tuned with a threshold of 1.75g, it performs best at high speeds, achieving 3-8% false positive rates on the mixed road trace (z-sus suffers from unacceptably high false positive rates at high speeds).